cedrickjean/Vehicle-position-c-programming/README.md

 Latitude	34.544909	32.345544	33.234235	35.195739	31.895839	32.895839	34.115839	32.335839	33.535339	32.234235
 Longitude	-102.100843	-99.123124	-100.214124	-95.348899	-97.789573	-101.789573	-100.225732	-99.992232	-94.792232	-100.222222

+Makefile

+The CXX variable specifies the C++ compiler to use, while CXXFLAGS and LDFLAGS specify compiler and linker options respectively.
+SOURCES specifies the source files, OBJECTS specifies the object files to build, and EXECUTABLE specifies the name of the final executable.

+The all target builds the executable from the object files, using the specified compiler and linker options.
+The clean target removes the executable and object files.

+The run target adds a new rule to the makefile, which runs the program and times its execution using the time command.
+The program filename is passed as an argument to the run target.

+To use this makefile, simply place it in the same directory as your source files and run make in the command line.
+This will build the executable.
+You can then run the program using ./program VehiclePositions.dat and time its execution using make run.